 UPDATE Sentencing delayed for Kraynak; former doctor handcuffed and jailed

 Mar.
-4—WILLIAMSPORT — The sentencing of Raymond Kraynak was delayed on Friday but the former doctor who pleaded guilty to 12 felony counts of illegal distribution or dispensing of prescription drugs was immediately handcuffed and taken into custody by federal marshals.
+5—WILLIAMSPORT — Raymond Kraynak's sentencing was delayed on Friday but the former doctor who pleaded guilty to 12 felony counts of illegal distribution or dispensing of prescription drugs was immediately handcuffed and taken into custody by federal marshals.

 U.S. District Court Chief Judge Matthew W. Brann in federal court granted Kraynak's request for a new counsel and will allow a hearing at a later date to be held on Kraynak's motion to withdraw his guilty plea.
 However, Brann said Kraynak is now a flight risk and ordered him to be detained until sentencing is completed.